Terrorism in Australia

-Terrorism in Australia deals with terrorist acts in Australia as well as steps taken by the Australian government to counter the threat of terrorism.
-In 2004 the Australian government has identified transnational terrorism as also a threat to Australia and to Australian citizens overseas.
+Terrorism in Australia deals with terrorist activities in Australia as well as steps taken by the Australian government to counter the threat of terrorism.
+In 2004 the Australian government has identified transnational terrorism as a threat to Australia and to Australian citizens overseas.
 Australia has experienced acts of modern terrorism since the 1960s, while the federal parliament, since the 1970s, has enacted legislation seeking to target terrorism.

 Terrorism is defined as "an action or threat of action where the action causes certain defined forms of harm or interference and the action is done or the threat is made with the intention of advancing a political, religious and ideological or group cause".